DTopping256/OT/problem1/simulatedAnnealing/simulatedAnnealing.md

 - `max_i`: 50
 - `max_epoch`: 50

-_Further descriptions of what the variables mean and how they are used in the algorithm can be found in the [source code](./simulatedAnnealing.py#L29)._
+_Further descriptions of what the parameters mean and how they are used in the algorithm can be found in the [source code](./simulatedAnnealing.py#L29)._

 ### Algorithm workings